wp-plugins/woocommerce-extra-charges-to-payment-gateways/readme.txt

 This simple extension allows you to add an extra fees to woocommerce payment gateways ("BACS, CHEQUE, COD").

-To add an extra fees to any payment gateway, get premium version of the plugin from [here](http://www.mydealstm.com/extrapayment-premium)

 WooCommerce > Settings > Checkout > single gateway page lets you set up an extra fee, which will be added to total whenever user select that particular payment gateway.